 Noted in the timeline on page 4, the internal planning team will meet regularly from September 2025 through November 2025 to analyze data, review attendance zones, and develop zone options.
-At public information sessions September and October 2025, the work of the team will be shared, and community members will have an opportunity to discuss planning team work with staff and planning team members.
-Valuable information will also be gathered via a community survey that will take place after the October public information session.
-Superintendent action is expected to take place in January 2026.
+At public information sessions in October 2025, the work of the team will be shared, and community members will have an opportunity to discuss planning team work with staff and planning team members.
+Valuable information will also be gathered via a community survey that will take place after the second October public information session.